dnguyenv/IoT/README.md

 ## Hardware:

 1. Raspberry Pi (I'm using 2B and Zero)
-2. USB wifi dongle
-3. USB keyboard and mouse.
-4. HDMI monitor and cable.
+2. USB wifi dongle, USB keyboard and mouse, HDMI monitor and cable (these are only needed for initial setup of your Pi)
-5. Micro USB power adapter (smartphone charger).
+3. Micro USB power adapter (smartphone charger).
-6. PIR motion sensor.
+4. PIR motion sensor.
-7. Male-female and male-male jumpers.
+5. Male-female and male-male jumpers.
-8. Breadboard.
+6. Breadboard.
-9. BC547 transistor.
+7. BC547 transistor.
-10. Songle SRD-05VDC-SL-C relay and 1n4001 diode.
+8. Songle SRD-05VDC-SL-C relay and 1n4001 diode.
-11. LED and 220Ohm resistor.
+9. LED and 220Ohm resistor.

 ## Software:
 1. Raspbian OS